-What to do then?
-If you can’t stop the change — embrace it!
-This can be fun and also boost your career on the way.
+What to do, then?
+If you can’t stop the change – embrace it!
+This can be fun and also boost your career along the way.

 Here are five pivotal steps we made at Predica – and we wholeheartedly recommend to our clients.

 Let me share our story here with you.
-Your Predica is a small company – we are 50+ employee and double that number of external contractors working with us permanently or on a contract basis.
+Predica is a small company – we have 50+ employees and double that number with external contractors working with us permanently or on a contract basis.

-How we have committed to this change?
-Two years ago we made the decision to become cloud first company.
+How have we committed to this change?
+Two years ago we made the decision to become a cloud-first company.

-Since then we have removed all of our on-premises infrastructure moving to SaaS software (first Google Apps, then Office 365), private cloud (mostly development and test labs running on rented machines) and public cloud (applications running on Azure PaaS, our dev\lab moving to the Azure IaaS).
+Since then we have removed all of our on-premises infrastructure, and moved to SaaS software (first Google Apps, then Office 365), private cloud (mostly development and test labs running on rented machines) and public cloud (applications running on Azure PaaS, our dev\lab moving to the Azure IaaS).

 Have we done it “just because”?
-Or because we’ve drunk cloud cool-aide?
+Or because we’ve drunk cloud Kool-Aid?
 Believe me or not.
-We have made an informed decision based on the data and related to our goals.
+We have made an informed decision based on data and related to our goals.

 I’m saying that you have to get prepared and work on your approach.
 You can start with (based on our customer experience):

-- Reviewing your policies and procedures – are they easy to understand and apply for users?
+- Reviewing your policies and procedures – are they easy to understand and apply by users?
 Do they need to be updated for deploying SaaS?

-- Getting to know what are regulatory requirements for remote access, information protection, data leakage prevention and moving data to through cloud services.
+- Getting to know what are the regulatory requirements for remote access, information protection, data leakage prevention and moving data to cloud services.

 - Rethinking your access management strategy – how to manage access to SaaS software?
 Is it focused around on-premises services only?